kcuhcx2/interview-reebelo/README.md

 - To save/get information like products we currently have to go back into the backend.
 A potential change would be we have materialised views or some sort of caching on the BFF side.
 We could have a dynamodb table as a materialised view, or use something like Redis to quickly retrieve these products.
 The added complexity would be ensuring the products are up to date with the source of truth.
 - This could also mean implementing PostgreSQL as the source of truth in the backend
 - I would implement functional testing to see how all the seperate services can call each other.
-- I would also implement unit testing using things like jest and for the frontend React Testing Library
+- I would also implement unit testing using things like jest and for the frontend-portal React Testing Library
 - In terms of lambdas we could look at setting up things like `provisionedConcurrency` to help minimise cold-starts.
 - In the [backend notify-ops service](/backend/src/service/opsService.ts) I mentioned it might be worth to have an asynchronous flow such as setting up a global event bridge and use domain events to have a seperate service to aggregate this information such as snowflake for business decisions!
 To extend onto this we could look at having a CQRS pattern to keep track of all events and updates within our system.
 - Lastly, I was thinking of having the ops-bff send off our events such as updating products to an SQS queue as a lot of this could be done asynchronously.
 This can help with fault tolerance, retry logic and works well with event-driven architecture.

-### Frontend
+### Frontend-portal
-- If time permitted implement unit testing using things like jest and for the frontend React Testing Library
+- If time permitted implement unit testing using things like jest and for the frontend-portal React Testing Library
 - I would have explored using Redux Tool Kit for storing state.
 Personally I like the verboseness of it.
 - Implemented the ops-portal.